Rob Goldstone On His Infamous Russia Email: 'I Had No Idea What I Was Talking About'

 Meanwhile, the president and his family have repeatedly changed their story in explaining the meeting.

 At first they said it was only about adoption.
-Then they acknowledged it was to get information on an opponent, which Trump tweeted last month "totally legal."
+Then they acknowledged it was to get information on an opponent, which Trump tweeted last month was "totally legal."

 Fake News reporting, a complete fabrication, that I am concerned about the meeting my wonderful son, Donald, had in Trump Tower.
 This was a meeting to get information on an opponent, totally legal and done all the time in politics - and it went nowhere.
 I did not know about it!— Donald J. Trump (@realDonaldTrump) August 5, 2018